 It’s not just chips that get a sakura makeover!
 You can also find sakura-flavored popcorn, shrimp rice cracker chips, and corn puffs.
 These crunchy delights are often made with sakura flower extract, giving them a delicate, floral taste!

-If you’re looking for something that has a bit more of a sakura flavor inside and out, don’t look past the boxed drinks!
+If you’re looking for something with more of a sakura flavor inside and out, don’t look past the boxed drinks!
 The convenient konbini-sized milk cartons are the perfect few slurps of a tasty drink.
 For the sakura season, Lipton updates their beloved original Milk Tea to include a delicious twist!
 With an added bit of fun flair and a refreshing touch of cherry blossoms, this drink is ideal for a thirst-quenching treat!

-From a visitor’s point of view, it may be overwhelming navigating which Kit Kat flavors are worth trying.
+From a visitor’s point of view, it may be overwhelming to navigate which Kit Kat flavors are worth trying.
 We can’t recommend enough that the sakura-flavored Kit Kats are a part of the must-try quintessential Japanese Kit Kat experience!

 Sakura is not only a flower, but it is also a flavor.
 Sakura-inspired snacks and drinks are a great way to experience the flavors of cherry blossoms and enjoy the beauty of this iconic Japanese flower.
 Whether you’re looking for a sweet treat or a refreshing drink, you’re sure to find something you love at a convenience store in Japan!